alphagov/publishing-api/doc/api.md

 ### JSON attributes
 - `allow_draft` *(optional)*
   - Boolean value, cannot be `true` if `discard_drafts` is also true.
-  - Specifies that if a draft content item is present it will be transitioned to "unpublished" rather than the published version of this content item, which itself will transition to "superseded".
+  - Specifies that only a draft content item will be unpublished.
+A previously published content item (if one exists) will transition to a "superseded" state.
 - `alternative_path` *(conditionally required)*
   - Required for a `type` of "redirect", Optional for a `type` of "gone".
   - If specified, this should be [`base_path`](model.md#base_path).